armando555/CaparzoLanguage/README.md

 # CaparzoLanguage
 This is a final project for Organización de computadores at EAFIT University.

+This project was made by: Armando Ríos Gallego and Julián Ríos Vasquéz

 To use this toy language you have to install Node Js and run the command "npm install" to install the required modules.

 Now this language can compile these grammar rules.